Academic Integrity Policy

 Online Learner Orientation

 The Online Learner Orientation (KCCS C100) is a prerequisite for all online courses at KCC.
-This one-time only, online Continuing Education Unit (CEU) takes approximately fifteen (15) minutes to complete and is free of charge.
+This one-time-only, online Continuing Education Unit (CEU) takes approximately fifteen (15) minutes to complete and is free of charge.
 The Online Learner Orientation may be completed at any time prior to registering for any online course.

 The goal of hybrid courses is to join and balance the best features of in-class teaching with the best features of online learning to promote active, participatory, and independent learning.
 Unlike an online course, the hybrid course does have designated times and places the class meets, but the amount of time spent in the classroom has been reduced by moving some of the learning activities to the Internet, usually by 25% to 75%.
 Though the same time commitment is required to complete the course as with traditional delivery, the hybrid course provides you with more flexibility in your school and personal schedule.

 If a course is not offered at a time when you need it for graduation, or if a specialty course is listed in the catalog but has not been offered, you may request to earn the credits through independent study options.
-You will work with an instructor to gain the required competencies and learning outcomes; however, the work will be done independent of lecture or typical instruction.
+You will work with an instructor to gain the required competencies and learning outcomes; however, the work will be done independently of the lecture or typical instruction.
 You must be prepared to learn on your own with the instructor as a coach only.
 The independent study agreement must be approved by the faculty and department Chair/Director.

 The benefits of individualized instruction are flexibility and convenience.
-Students use this self-paced mode of learning primarily for skill building courses for the skilled trade fields.
+Students use this self-paced mode of learning primarily for skill-building courses for the skilled trade fields.
 Students engage in the coursework independently and in small groups under the guidance of an instructor.
 The students use print, audio-video, or computer-based information sources as their primary cognitive learning materials.
 The focus is on performing activities, normally in a lab environment, that reinforce the skills explained or presented in the learning materials.
 Instructors in the lab work individually with, and provide feedback to, students to overcome any hurdles to learning.
 The labs are open many hours to make it easy to fit individualized instruction into the toughest schedules.

 A learning community is an innovative approach to learning that links and integrates two or more courses.
 Disciplines are taught together, for example, Freshman Composition and Art History.
 In this pairing, students write about art.
 The same group of students, faculty, and an advisor work collaboratively in a friendly, supportive atmosphere, which may include special workshops and field trips.